 History of the Club and Host Stores

 Above is a photo taken of some of the Alumni members at the annual San Gabriel Turkey Trot 5K/10K and club reunion BBQ in November 2013. left to right: Ben Almeida, Morrey Whittaker, Barbara Hartley, BeBe Luna, Richard Gilmore, Irma Cunningham, Paul Jennings, Corinne and Ed Imlay, Missy Jennings and Bry Thorne.
-See the 2013 photo album.

 History of the Club Stores

+At the club picnics from Arcadia County Park, we would take a run/jog/walk tour of the club host stores.
 Click on the map above and print out a copy to take with you on the run.
 The numbers on the map are the mileage between the stores.
 The photos below show what those locations look like today.

 In August of 1979, Bill and Sandy Johnson opened a Loeschorn's For Runners franchise store at 147 N. Santa Anita Ave. in Arcadia.
 Customers on their own gathered on Wednesday evenings to run from the store, and later formed a chapter of the Loeschorn's running club.